AndrewJBateman/angular-firebase-access/README.md

 ## :clipboard: Status & To-Do List

 * Status: Working.
-* To-Do: Use to update posts and images for website
+* To-Do: Use to update posts and image key words for website

 ## :clap: Inspiration